Hiring a Virtual Reality solution for your next function adds another realm to your business.

 How actively involved with your content do you want your audience to be?

-You may want to create a realxing, tranquil experience in which your audience simply watch a Virtual Reality film or programme, or to walk around and explore without interacting with their environment.
+You may want to create a relaxing, tranquil experience in which your audience simply watch a Virtual Reality film or programme, or to walk around and explore without interacting with their environment.

 Data gloves and Haptic suits are available to hire so as your audience are able to interact with the content you have designed.
 If you show your products in Virtual Reality, an audience member would be able to interact with it using data clothing as if it were really there.